trunk-io/docs/check/configuration/supported/shellcheck.md

 # ShellCheck

-ShellCheck is a linter for shell.
+ShellCheck is a linter for Bash.

 You can enable the ShellCheck plugin with